samakanbour/2025-Mujra/README.md

 # NYUAD International Hackathon for Social Good in the Arab World: Quantum Computing (QC) and Artificial Intelligence (AI)

-# Mujra: Urban Drainage Network Topology Optimizer
+# Team 11 - Mujra: Urban Drainage Network Topology Optimizer

 ## Introduction
 The مجرى is an urban drainage network topology optimizer that helps cities reduce the risk of flooding, overflows, and inefficiencies in aging drainage systems.
 It combines hybrid quantum-classical algorithms with AI to deliver real-time optimization and visualization of water flow.